 I can now develop a workflow for users chatting with our bot; when ready to schedule a consultation, they are automatically sent my Calendly link to select a time.
 At that point, my workflow links Calendly to Zoom to generate an invitation to the meeting without me having to do a single thing.

-Automation isn’t just the wave of the future, but our present.
+Client workflow automation software isn’t just the wave of the future, but our present.
 Any business, small or large, can achieve personalization with automation using chat marketing.
 If chat marketing is new to you, I encourage you to dig in further.
 Get familiar with what chat marketing is and how it can help you and your business earn more, connect with potential clients, have meaningful conversations and save time while doing so.